 This initiative and others of a similar sign are born with the noble intention of creating spaces free of discrimination and focused on specific female needs.
 I don't deny it, but in my opinion they only create an even greater distance, effectively ending up excluding men from the conversation.

 Girlboss says she is "open to all", which presumably also means to men.
 However, projects of this type, which by putting a woman in the spotlight do not reflect the real working dynamics, are hardly open.

 Let's take what's good.
-Projects like this or others that are emerging (I think of Bumble Biz, dating app focused on women, or The Wing, community and female coworking) encourage to prioritize the professional advancement of women in increasingly large strata of the world of work.
+Projects like this or others that are emerging (I think of Bumble Biz, dating app focused on women, or The Wing, community and female coworking) they encourage the professional advancement of women to be prioritized in ever wider strata of the world of work.